andycn3/CalorieTracker/README.md

 The program will sum the calories of every entry and inform the user how many more calories they need or how many calories over they are for the day.
-Each day the total calorie count will be reset at 12:00 AM and the program will then inform the user how close they were to their goal for that given day.
+Each day the user can reset the total calorie count for the next day and the program will then inform the user how close they were to their goal for that given day.
-If the user doesn't open the program or doesn't enter anything for a day, the program will ask if they ate anything that day the next time they open the program.
+If the user doesn't
+enter anything for a day, the program will ask if they ate anything that day the next time they open the program.
 The user can either enter